How to Make a Dog Come to You: 7 Secrets to Dog Recall Training

-Dogs and puppies NOT coming when we call them can be one of the most frustrating things!
+Dogs and puppies NOT coming when we call them can be one of the most bothersome things!

 We ask nicely, we call them, we shout and scream… We even begin to wonder if our dog or puppy has a hearing problem!

-Even worse is when they’re running wild at the park and we have an audience watching usso embarrassing!
+Even worse is when they're running wild at the dog park and we have an audience watching usso embarrassing for us pet parents!

 Let's face it, most dogs only come when they want to.
 You know, when it's dinner time, when they want a pat or when there's nothing else going on!

-But when you REALLY want them to come, because you need to get in the car and go home, or they’re about to ruin somebody’s picnic… that’s when it actually matters most and it seems like it’s at this point that many people’s attempt at recalling them fails.
-As a professional dog trainer I’ve seen it all…
+But when you REALLY want them to come, because you need to get in the car and go home, or they're about to ruin somebody's picnic, or when they're in dangerous situations… that's when it actually matters most and it seems like it's at this point that many people's attempt at recalling them fails.
+As a professional dog trainer I've seen it all…

 …including those people who are just too scared to let their dog or puppy loose in case they disappear into the sunset!